CodeCraftersIO/Workshop/Presentations/01-StatefulDataSource.md

 #FB Snapshot Tests

-- Allow us to refactor view code with ease
+- Allow us to refactor view code with ease.
+- Tests results are analized in the problem domain: *Pixels*
+	- $$f(vm,ss) = screenshot.png$$
-- Built by Facebook, currently maintained by Uber
+- Built by Facebook, currently maintained by Uber.

 ---